quietboil/include-sql/docs/index.md

 > **Note** that include-sql expects `parameter_type` to be a Rust [type][3] and will fail if it cannot be parsed as such.

-> **Note** that because `param:` is optional `include-sql` will create a synthetic parameter description using an inferred type `_` for those SQL parameters that are not explicitly described by `param:`. `impl_sql` must be prepared to handle cases when a parameter type should be inferred and generate method parameter that is typed generically.
+> **Note** that because `param:` is optional for parameters that are not explicitly described by `param:` `include-sql` will create a synthetic parameter description using an inferred type `_` for scalar SQL parameters or synthetic generic type `[GenericType]` for IN list parameters. `impl_sql` must be prepared to handle cases when a parameter type should be inferred and generate method parameter that is typed generically.
 See [include-postgres-sql][1] or [include-sqlite-sql][2] for an example of how it can be done.

 * The rest of the statement doc-comment lines are gathered together to form a Rust doc-comment text for the generated method.